bluesky/bluesky-queueserver/docs/source/installation.rst

   REST API requests.
 Examples of REST API requests assume that **httpie** is installed. **httpie** is not needed for normal operation of the Queue Server.

-  Instructions for installation of **httpie** may be found at https://httpie.org/docs#installation.
+  See https://httpie.org/docs#installation for installation instructions.